 How to Make Money with Web3: A Guide Beyond Development

 Discover the diverse opportunities to earn an income in the Web3 ecosystem, even if you're not a developer.
-This guide covers everything from community management to content creation.
+This guide covers everything from community.

 The Web3 space is synonymous with financial opportunity.
 While headlines often focus on cryptocurrency trading and multi-million dollar NFT flips, these are just the tip of the iceberg.
 The burgeoning decentralized economy has created a vast landscape of roles and opportunities for individuals to earn a meaningful income, and you don't need to be a coding genius to participate.